michael-hahn/django-1/django/splice/README.md

 Splice converts the sum to `UntrustedInt` and returns the untrusted value.
 Similarly, if a method originally returns a `str` object, Splice would convert it to `UntrustedStr`.
-Additionally, if any input to the method is *synthesized* (i.e., if an input is of untrusted type and has its synthesized attributed set), the returned object will be synthesized as well.
+Additionally, if any input to the method is *synthesized* (i.e., if an input is of untrusted type and has its synthesized attribute set), the returned object will be synthesized as well.

 This decoration approach works well in most cases, but has the following